RJP43/LiliElbe_EngagedLearners/WIKIandREADMEmaterials/Git_BasicCommands.md

 2) You interact with your local directory the way you would any other.
 You can drag files into it using the Finder/File Explorer, save files into it, and check in with the remote repository to **pull** new files in.
 So this is what you should do:
-Open Terminal/Command Line Shell, and step down into your GitHub directory, and then down into the DHClass-Hub (or desired repo), and check that you are where you want to be **by typing `ls`.** The ls command will **show the contents of the directory** in which you've positioned yourself.
+Open Terminal/Command Line Shell, and step down into your GitHub directory, and then down into our repo, and check that you are where you want to be **by typing `ls`.** The ls command will **show the contents of the directory** in which you've positioned yourself.
 You can **`cd`** up or down (cd means change directory), by moving like this:
 ````
 cd ..
 ````